Formula to Calculate Gross Sales

 Total Gross Sales for December are $250

 Clinton Inc. is a dealer selling furniture.
 It makes certain sales in January.
-It has the policy of giving a discount of 10% on those sales where the payment is made within 10 days of the date of sales.
-The net sales for the month of January are $ 95,000.
+It has the policy of giving a discount of 10% on the sales if payment is made within 10 days of the date of the sale.
+The net sales for January are $ 95,000.
 Payment before 10 days is made on 50% of the gross sales.
 Calculate the number of gross sales.

-Let the total gross sales for the month of January be $100 (Assumption).
+Let the total gross sales for January be $100 (Assumption).